-Poivre Blanc is taking advantage of Fashion Week to bring out its old designs and present a collection of skiwear.
-It's an opportunity to assert its new identity, halfway between vintage and innovation, thanks to retail!
+Poivre Blanc is taking advantage of Fashion Week to re-release its old designs at 15 rue Debelleyme, Paris 3rd arrondissement , and present a collection of skiwear.
+This is an opportunity to assert its new identity, halfway between vintage and innovation, thanks to retail!

 How can retail be used to promote a new visual identity?